Kentucky Misdemeanor and Felony Theft

 Defenses to Theft and Shoplifting Charges Under Kentucky Law

 Defense attorneys may also try to poke holes in the prosecution's case.
 For example, the defense might argue the prosecutor didn't establish beyond a reasonable doubt that the defendant committed the crime.
-Perhaps, the defendant has a strong alibi.
-Or the defense attorney could argue that the crime is not a felony because the stolen watch was worth only $900, not $1,000.
+The defendant might have a strong alibi or argue it's a case of mistaken identity.
+The defense attorney can also try to reduce the charges by challenging the value of the stolen property.
+For instance, the attorney might argue that the crime is not a felony because the stolen watch was worth only $900, not $1,000.

 Theft offenses can easily add up to a felony in Kentucky.
-If you're facing theft or shoplifting charges, speak to a criminal defense attorney right away.
+If you're facing theft or shoplifting charges, speak to a criminal defense attorney or public defender right away.
 A lawyer can explain the charges, protect your rights, and help you achieve the best outcome.

 DEFEND YOUR RIGHTS